Tuesday, August 17, 2010

 I love the word “enriching.”
 Everything about it just sounds glorious.
 It seems to suggest being immersed in bountiful fun.
 Who can say “no” to that?
 Certainly not the animals in my household!
 They love enrichment and I love providing it.
 I can easily spend the entire morning offering fun activities for my pets and watching them revel in it.

 One of the great things about enrichment is that it does not have to be all that difficult to include in your parrot’s (and other pet’s) life.
 Enrichment can be as simple as providing a head of lettuce as seen in this clip with some sun conures at a zoo.

-Amazon parrot Delbert.
+It can also be playing some fun audio sounds for your parrot.
+I like to use one of those digital pictures frames to play bird sounds for my Amazon parrot Delbert.
 He sings along while I clean house or hop in the shower.
 I play this for him almost every day and simply mix up the recordings to add variety.

 I also love to take items destined for the trash or recycling and turn them into parrot toys.
 Clean empty plastic vitamin bottles, plastic caps, and empty cardboard cereal boxes can be big fun!
 I stuff shredded paper and treats in the boxes and string them up with untreated leather strips.
 Who cares if they get destroyed?
 They were destined for recycling anyway.
 Kris Porter has a site called http://www.parrotenrichment.com/ in which she shares many inexpensive ideas for parrot toys you can make at home.